 In the profile folder, all the user account details can be found now.

 Mozilla Firefox Cache Forensics

-The cache details of the Mozilla Firefox browser can be obtained under the cache folder available inside the profile folder.
+It can obtain cache details of the Mozilla Firefox browser under the cache folder available inside the profile folder.
 The cache information provides details about the users browsing patterns, bookmarks, and other relevant data.

-The places.sqlite file is used by Firefox to store all the detailed history of the visited sites by a particular user profile.
+Firefox uses the places.sqlite file to store all the detailed history of the visited sites by a particular user profile.
 The places.sqlite file is a SQLite database file and can be viewed using SQLite database forensics tool.

 - Cache Map File